rubyworks/yes/README.md

     - people/*/name:
         regexp: '[^/n]'

-But to make the intent more succinct a sequence of constraints can be give along with the *logical-and* tag , `!!and`.
+But to make the intent more succinct a sequence of constraints instead of a mapping can be given.

+    people/*/name:
+      - regexp: '[^/t]'
+      - regexp: '[^/n]'

+This construct implies *logical-and* relation.
+This can be explicitly given with a `!!and` tag.

     people/*/name: !!and
       - regexp: '[^/t]'
       - regexp: '[^/n]'

-If the `!!and` tag is not given, then the default operator is used, *logical-or*, which can also be explicitly stated as `!!or`:
+Which as you may have guessed means `!!or` can be used to explicity create a *logical-or* constraint relation:

     people/*/name: !!or
       - regexp: '[^/t]'
       - regexp: '[^/n]'

-In this way logical relationships of constraints can be created.
+In this way complex logical relationships of constraints can be created.

-    people/*/password: !!or
+    people/*/login: !!or
       - !!and
-        - regexp: '[^/s]'
-        - regexp: '\w'
+        - implicit: !id
-        - regexp: '\d'
+        - regexp: '^\d+$'
       - !!and
-        - regexp: '[^/s]'
-        - regexp: '\w'
+        - implicit: !name
-        - regexp: '\W'
+        - regexp: '^\w+$'

 (Of course these examples can be better handled via more sophisticated regular expressions, but the intent is only to show that logical operations are possible.)

-In these example we have only shown examples of `regexp` contraint, but there are many other types including: *count*, *length*, *required*, *tag*, *value*, etc.
+In these example we have only shown examples of `regexp` and `implicit` contraints, but there are many other types including: *count*, *length*, *required*, *tag*, *value*, etc.

 ## COMMAND LINE